ManifoldScholar/manifold-docusaurus/docs/administering/configuring/properties.md

 In the Reader, Manifold displays the copyright information of specific Texts instead of the general copyright notice.
 :::

-### Social Sharing Message

-Links to individual Resources and Resource Collections can be shared by readers directly to their personal Twitter or Facebook timelines.

-Manifold will pre-populate those posts with the text entered here.
-If left blank, the system defaults to “Shared from Manifold Scholarship.”

-In all cases the message will be followed the URL of the content being shared.

-### Twitter Account and Facebook Page ID

-These fields provide you the means to include links to your existing social media profiles in the Manifold Footer.
-The **Twitter Account** field is expecting your Twitter username, with or without an ampersand.
-The **Facebook Page ID** corresponds to the name that appears in the URL of your Facebook homepage.
-When left blank, the Twitter or Facebook links will be absent from the footer.

 ### Contact Email

 Manifold has a built-in contact form that readers can use to provide feedback directly to you through the application.